 If you like your food spicy, a trip to Twelve Flavours will be perfect for you.
 This affordable Sichuan restaurant is hard to miss with its striking exterior decorated with handwritten Chinese couplets, red lanterns, and traditional window frames.
 The interior is equally charming with hanging birdcages and cartoon panda illustrations, while the menu is not for the faint-hearted.

-Signature Sichuan dishes include boiled fish with pickled cabbage and WuLong hot pepper chicken.
-These savoury and spicy dishes will tempt your taste buds and tease your sense of smell.
-And if the dishes prove to be a little too spicy, don’t miss the Sichuan-style jelly dessert that will freshen up your palate in no time.
+Along with fresh and spicy hot pot chock-full of pork balls, bean curd skin, and rice cakes, the hot dishes like Boiled Fish with Rattan Pepper leave your lips burning.
+At Twelve Flavours, the many savoury and spicy dishes will tempt your taste buds and tease your sense of smell.
+However, if the dishes prove to be a little too spicy, cool your cheeks with the Sichuan-style jelly dessert that will freshen up your palate in no time.

 Lao Shang Hai, Shop 101-104, 1/F, Emperor Group Centre, 288 Hennessy Road, Wan Chai, Hong Kong, p.
 2827 9339

-Winning the hearts of critics and gourmands around the world, Tim Ho Wan tops the list as the cheapest Michelin-starred dim sum in town.
+Winning the hearts of critics and gourmands around the world, Tim Ho Wan boasts the honour of being one of the cheapest Michelin recommended dim sum joints in town.
 With a no reservation policy, a trip to the “dim sum specialists” requires patience, but don’t fret, it’ll be well worth the wait.

 Grab a number from the counter and select your dim sum delights from the checklist paper menu, offering everything from the classic shrimp and minced pork siu mai to taro spring rolls and the famous char siu bao (baked BBQ pork buns).
 If you’ve got room left for dessert, the signature steamed egg cake is a popular choice that will leave you feeling suitably satisfied.